commonalityco/commonality/packages/commonality-checks-recommended/README.md

 **Error** ❌

-This check ensures that a JSON file exists with the specified content.
+Ensures that a JSON file exists with the specified content.

 **Auto-fix:**